 Michael Alm is a Seattle based artist and woodworker.

 I started woodworking pretty early on.
-My dad had a basement shop where he built models ships, and I loved hanging out in there.
+My dad had a basement shop where he built model ships, and I loved hanging out there.
 The endless possibilities that shop allowed me was really powerful.
 I remember when my dad let me use the bandsaw for the first time.
 I couldn’t stop thinking about how cool it was.
-To this day that’s my favorite tool.
+To this day that’s my favourite tool.

 What inspires your creations?

 I would say that my sculptures are inspired by nature and natural history, while my furniture is inspired by mid-century and industrial design.
-The melting table is the first piece I’ve made that has married those two sides, and I’m really excited to try more projects like that.
+The melting table is the first piece I’ve made that has married those two sides.

-What is your favorite Arbortech Tool and why?
+What is your favourite power carving tool and why?